The fiber will pause until the command has completed.

 openssl, then install it in system Security settings.

-Once an alias of an installed key has been chosen, the system will grant Automate perpetual usage, but the secret/private key material remain inaccessible, e.g. to export or backup.
+Once an alias of an installed key has been chosen, the system will grant Automate perpetual usage, but the secret key material remains inaccessible, e.g. for export or backup.

 Privacy warning!
-The ADB protocol is not encrypted, don’t connect to a remote device over a public network.
+If the TLS option is disabled the connection may be unencrypted, don’t connect to a remote device over a public network.